joe7575/techage/manuals/manual_ta5_EN.md

 ### TA5 SSD

 The TA5 SSD is an intermediate component required to craft the TA5 Digitizer.
-It is crafted from 8 TA4 RAM Chips surrounding a TA4 Silicon Wafer in the crafting grid.
+It can only be manufactured at the TA4 Electronics Fab from 8 TA4 RAM Chips and 1 TA4 Silicon Wafer.

 [ta5_ssd|image]